baldidon/baldidon/README.md

 # 💫 About Me:
-Full stack engineer at Bazuel.
+Full stack engineer at Sileon.
 Fill each day with joy.
 Now my profile could seem unused.
 I'll be back with new projects, I swear!

 ## 🌐 Socials: